HeftyFair/souscrire/README.md

-a simple (and silly) lisp parser in haskell.
+a simple (and silly) lisp interpreter in haskell.

+features:
+- eager evaluation
+- lambda expression